scipy-conference/scipy_proceedings/papers/ian_henriksen/cython_blas_lapack_api.rst

 ----------------------------------

 Over the last year, a significant amount of work has been devoted to exposing the BLAS and LAPACK libraries within SciPy at the Cython level.
-The primary goals of providing such an interface are twofold:
-* Making the low-level routines in BLAS and LAPACK more readily available to users.
-* Reducing the dependency burden on third party packages.
+The primary goals of providing such an interface are twofold: first, making the low-level routines in BLAS and LAPACK more readily available to users, and, second, reducing the dependency burden on third party packages.

 Using the new Cython API, users can now dynamically load the BLAS and LAPACK libraries used to compile SciPy without having to actually link against the original BLAS and LAPACK libraries or include the corresponding headers.
 Modules that use the new API also no longer need to worry about which BLAS or LAPACK library is used.
 If the correct versions of BLAS and LAPACK were used to compile SciPy, the correct versions will be used by the extension module.

 BLAS and LAPACK proved to be particularly good candidates for a Cython API, resulting in several additional benefits:

 * Python modules that use the Cython BLAS/LAPACK API no longer need to link statically to provide binary installers.
 * The custom ABI wrappers and patches used in SciPy to provide a more stable and uniform interface across different BLAS/LAPACK libraries and  Fortran compilers are no longer needed for third party extensions.
 * The naming schemes used within BLAS and LAPACK make it easy to write type-dispatching versions of BLAS and LAPACK routines using Cython's fused types.